 Should an agency or member of the public object to continuing an activity under an existing authorization, based on evidence of non-compliance or evidence of more than minimal impacts, the Corps may suspend and/or revoke the existing authorization and require an individual permit unless the permittee can demonstrate compliance with the LOP.
 The permittee may also be required to reduce the future impacts of its operations to minimal impacts and mitigate for past non-compliance.

 The general time line for the LOP 2015-1 is stated below.
-Biological monitoring dates and requirements are listed in Appendices C & D, respectively.
+Biological monitoring dates are listed in Appendix D.